UKHO/docs/software-engineering-policies/Logging/LoggingPolicy.md

 - Avoid logging binary data to ElasticSearch.
 We should instead log a reference to the object that is stored in blob storage.
 - Consideration needs to be given to what is included in logs.
 Teams should avoid logging many different properties in the hope that they will then have captured everything.
 - On premise services need to have known mitigations for failures that may occur upon trying to ingest logs to Elastic (e.g. log to EventViewer, send an email notification to supporting team).
-- UKHO.StructuredLogging.LogShipper is deprecated, so alternative patterns for ingesting logs from on premise services should be used, for example Serilog's ElasticSearch sink, or Filebeat.

 ***